LouisFaure/crestree/README.md

 - allow to select 2 roots (with consistent projection of the cells on the tree)
 - allow to select any point on the tree as a root
 - allow to perform test for associated genes on s subset of cells that is not an entire branch
-- adding of progress bars for time consuming processes
+- addition of progress bars for time consuming processes
 - a small fix for visualisation of gene clusters, when few genes are being plotted.

 # crestree